tinatlewisl/Tina-Lewis/content/en/home/projects.md

     tag: Natural Sciences
   - name: Health Sciences
     tag: Health Sciences
-  - name: Social Sciences
+  - name: Social Sciences & Other
-    tag: Social Sciences
+    tag:
-  - name: Other
+    - Social Sciences
-    tag: Other
+    - Other

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.